antoniopantaleo/antoniopantaleo/README.md

 📱  In my daily life I mainly work as a native iOS developer, but I love learning new things and challenge myself with different technologies

-🛣  On the road to be a proficient full stack developer
+🛣  On the road to be an expert iOS engineer and a proficient full stack developer

 🍺  When I'm not coding, I like to make music, run or go out with friends and take a cold beer